-- “Pay as you go” and “SIM only” deals are better value and give more flexibility.
+- “Pay as you go” and “SIM only” deals are better value and give more flexibility than long-term contract packages.

-- Most have no lengthy tie-ins like contract deals.
-And you can change networks with ease.
-Plus add on bundles as you see fit.
+- You can change networks with ease, plus add on bundles as you see fit.

-- Switching networks is also simple.
-You can keep your existing UK number, too.
+- It is also easy to keep your existing UK mobile number.
 To submit a free SIM card for inclusion, please contact us.
 Thanks!

 On the hunt for a new mobile phone network?
 GiffGaff lets you top-up using a choice of “goodybags”.
 Each gives an allocation of minutes, texts, and data. £10 is the most popular.
 But goodybags as cheap as £6 are available.
 The network also provides free calls and texts to other GiffGaff users.
 Refer other people to gain free credit.
 Order your free SIM before 5pm for next day delivery.
 (UK Only)